bwilson09/TermProjectSSW/TermProject/README.md

 Known Bugs:
 	- If an unauthenticated user tries to navigate to any of the User/xxxx pages, they are routed to the login page instead of the access denied page.
-	- No error handling when an unauthenticated user types a nonexistent ID into the URL
+	- No error handling when an unauthenticated user types a nonexistent ID into the URL.